josephharrisonbraze/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/push_notifications/rich.md

 You can write the Service Extension in either Objective-C or Swift.

-## Creating A Rich Notification In Your Dashboard
+## Creating a rich notification in your dashboard

 To create a rich notification in your Braze dashboard, simple create an iOS push and attach an image or gif, or provide a url that hosts an image, gif, or video.
 Note that assets are downloaded on the receipt of push notifications, so that if you are hosting your own content you should plan for large, synchronous spikes in requests.